About IP zones

 - A matching Gateway IP is found, in which case the request is from within the network zone or

-- Five IPs in the chain are checked, in which case the request is not from within the IP zone.
+- Five IPs in the chain are checked, in which case the request isn't from within the IP zone.

 IP zone example